GregorR/style/STYLE.md

    “greengrocers's apostrophe”.
 “Greengrocer's apostrophe” can also be correct, but is just genitive, not plural.

+   If you prefer “s' ” in these cases for aesthetic reasons, that's fine.
+Just be consistent.
+But, know that this form, however aesthetic, actually hinders clarity, since it does not mirror speech.

 2. **~~Whom.~~** Some pronouns have the same form as subjects and objects.
 Some don't.
 Nowadays, “who” does.
 Note that I actually do use “whom” in most circumstances, so I'm a hypocrite.